mail_outline sales@mediastorehouse.com

 1940 Police squadron at Shooters Hill, Kent, England

-The war scare at the time of Munich has given the authorities useful experience in evacuating children.
-Between the first and 3 September 1939, 1, 500
+The war scare at the time of Munich has given the authorities useful experience in evacuating children

 Children of hop pickers watch the Battle of Britain rage overhead, Kent 1940 colourised photograph